 Steam rising from the pond in cool morning air.

 This all exists in a single place and it can all be yours if you go glamping in Ithaca.

-We arrived at Scottland Yard right at sunset on Friday night, walking right into a fairyland of twinkling lights and magical colors.
+We arrived at Scottland Yard right at sunset on Friday night, walking into a fairyland of twinkling lights and magical colors.
 It was exactly the escape from reality that I was looking for.
-For a weekend, there would be no more news, no more social media, and no more polarizing opinions everywhere I turned.
-I wanted to turn my brain off and glamping was the solution.
+For a weekend, there would be no more news, no more social media, and no more polarizing opinions at every turn.
+I wanted to switch my brain off and glamping was the solution.

 And so I packed up the car for a roadtrip, dog and all.
 I brought way too much stuff; I always do, when I have a trunk to fill.
 You never know what you’ll have access to when booking a vacation rental so I prepared for everything.
 This time was even worse, since I had a cooler full of groceries, too.

 Turns out I needed far less than what I brought.
 Our safari tent had everything we needed (and then some).
 We had a queen-sized bed that even Goldilocks would say is “just right”.
 There were electric blankets to keep us warm as it dropped to 39°F overnight.
 We had electricity to charge phones and a refrigerator to keep food cool.
 There was even a coffeepot and fresh baked scones for the next morning.
 And so much seating to choose from: two chairs on the porch, Adirondack chairs by the firepit, and a wine-barrel table and stools to dine.

 (And that’s to say nothing about the communal areas.)

 With only a few nights, it’s hard to say we slipped into routine but we found a rhythm quickly.
 Mornings were for hearty breakfasts of free-range eggs collected from the farm’s hens.
 We’d hike through one of Ithaca’s three state parks before everyone else arrived, leaving once they got there.